1979 Boston Red Sox season

 The 1979 Boston Red Sox season was the 79th season in the franchise's Major League Baseball history.
 The Red Sox finished third in the American League East with a record of 91 wins and 69 losses, 11 1/2 games behind the Baltimore Orioles, who went on to win the AL championship.

+Offseason

+On December 7, 1978, pitcher Bill Lee was traded to the Montreal Expos for infielder Stan Papi.

 Regular season

 The Red Sox only played 160 games, as a home game scheduled against the Milwaukee Brewers on August 12, and an away game scheduled against the Chicago White Sox on August 29, were rained out and not rescheduled.

 Highlights

 Fred Lynn had a league-leading .333 batting average and had 39 home runs and 122 RBIs, while Jim Rice batted .325 with 39 homers and 130 RBIs.
 On the pitching staff, Dennis Eckersley was 17–10, down from 20–8 the prior season, and Mike Torrez was 16–13, matching his record of the previous year.

 The season also featured Carl Yastrzemski's 3,000th hit and his 400th home run.
 His 400th home run came off of Mike Morgan of the Athletics on July 24.
 Yaz became the seventh AL player and 18th MLB player to collect 400 home runs.
 He joined the 3,000 hit club with a single off of Jim Beattie of the Yankees on September 12.
 Yaz was the 15th player to collect 3,000 major league hits, and the first AL player to have both 3,000 hits and 400 home runs.

+New acquisition Bob Watson hit for the cycle on September 15 to lead a 10–2 win over the Baltimore Orioles.
+This event distinguished Watson as the first player to hit for the cycle as a member of both of an American League and a National League team.
+As a member of the Houston Astros on June 24, 1977, he had hit his first cycle with 5 runs batted in (RBI) in a 6–5 win over the San Francisco Giants.